phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 ## In the pipeline

 So what is next for MicroProfile GraphQL?
-There is a few features that is listed in the plan for the next release, here are some:
+There are a few features that are listed in the plan for the next release, i.e.:

 * **Context** - A request scoped object that has information of the request.
 This will allow developers to optimize their code further downstream.
-Example would be to create better SQL based on the fields being requested.
+An example would be to create better SQL based on the fields being requested.
-* **Pagination** - Even though you can technically add pagination by manually adding `first` and `offset` parameters, this feature will allow developers to just annotation a method with `@Paginate` and then the pagination fields will be available.
+* **Pagination** - Even though you can technically add pagination by manually adding `first` and `offset` parameters, this feature will allow developers to just annotate a method with `@Paginate` and then the pagination fields will be available.
 This makes your code cleaner.
-* **Support of other MicroProfile APIs** - define how other MicroProfile APIs can be used in conjunction with GraphQL.
+* **Support for other MicroProfile APIs** - define how other MicroProfile APIs can be used in conjunction with GraphQL.
-A Example would be to make sure GraphQL request can report metrics using MicroProfile Metrics.
+An example would be to make sure GraphQL requests can report metrics using MicroProfile Metrics.
 * **Custom Scalar** - At the moment, there is a set of pre-defined Scalars that developers can use.
-This feature will investigate a way to allow developers to create and define their own scalars.
+We will investigate how to allow developers to create and define their own scalars.

 See the full [current list](https://github.com/eclipse/microprofile-graphql/issues?q=is%3Aopen+is%3Aissue+milestone%3A1.1)